nazavode/zirkon/docs/source/getting-started/first-steps.rst

 The ``self_validate`` method is automatically called by all the *store/load* methods, with ``raise_on_error=True``; in case of errors, a *ConfigValidationError* exception is raised.
 This exception has a ``validation`` attribute containing all the validation errors:

- >>> from daikon.config import ConfigValidationError
+ >>> from zirkon.config import ConfigValidationError
  >>> try:
  ...     config.dump()
  ... except ConfigValidationError as err: